-3. Phospholipid-regulated gene expression
+2. Phospholipid-regulated gene expression

 During my postdoctoral training, I tackled the characterization of liver receptor homologue -1 (LRH-1), an orphan nuclear receptor involved in glucose homeostasis, reverse cholesterol transport, lipid absorption, hormone synthesis, and cell proliferation.
 My structural and functional studies identified phospholipids as bona fide LRH-1 ligands, identifying LRH-1 as the first mammalian phospholipid-sending transcription factor.
 We have continued to pursue this challenging project attempting to link phospholipid sensing with glucose, lipid, and bile acid homeostasis.
-We have recently established a collaboration with Dr. David Cohen (Harvard Medical School/BWI) centered on the action of START domain containing proteins and their connection to phospholipid-driven gene regulation.
+We have recently established a collaboration with Dr. David Cohen (Harvard

+Medical School/BWI) centered on the action of START domain containing proteins and their connection to phospholipid-driven gene regulation.
 Together, we have discovered that PC-TP stimulates LRH-1 transcriptional activity making PC-TP a critical player in the phosphatidylcholine signaling pathway that impacts glucose homeostasis.
-We are interested in the molecular mechanisms that drive the unique biology of phospholipids to control metabolism.
+Thus, we are well positioned to elucidate the molecular mechanisms that drive the unique biology of phospholipid to control metabolism.